 SNV expert, Alex Downs, participated as a keynote speaker at an international climate adaptation side event held in Viet Nam on 7 January.

 The event focused on the sustainable development of the Mekong Delta and formed part of the upcoming Climate Adaptation Summit (CAS).
 A recording of the side event will be showcased at CAS which will take place on 25 and 26 January in the Netherlands.
-You can find the recording here.

 During the event, Downs relayed his experience of working on the Dutch Fund for Climate and Development (DFCD) project which helps bring climate-adaptive businesses to scale.
 He focused on specific examples of DFCD projects in Viet Nam which include a sustainable shrimp farming project and a seaweed farming cooperative project.
 To see a list of DFCD projects, please visit the DFCD project page.